ESP-rCommunity/ESP-rSource/src/manual/OS/Cygwin/README_cygwin_before_installer.txt

 What this Installer does:

-This installer will place a Cygwin version of the GTK ESP-r in a standard location (C:\cygwin\usr\esru) on your PC.
+This installer will place a Cygwin version of ESP-r in a standard location (C:\cygwin\opt\esru) on your PC.
 If this folder does not exist it will be created.

 You should have power user privileges when you run this Installer.

 The following folders will be created:
-C:\cygwin\usr\esru
+C:\cygwin\opt\esru
         - esp-r
           - bin (holds two useful scripts link_to link_to_bash)
           - binX11 (ESP-r executables for X11 interface)